Morganp219/SocialMediaManager/Assignment4/README.md

 # SocialMediaManager
 Welcome to my PWA Prototype of the ADET @ Fort Hays Tech | NW Social Media Login I chose this project as it is something that I have been planning on doing for a while.

+### I must have spaced on the individual folders for submission.
+I put assignment 3 & 4 in a folder.
+To keep my Github Pages continue to work, I have to leave the main working files in my root directory.
+If you need to see the commits: https://github.com/Morganp219/SocialMediaManager/tree/681560055297c8ebacdf994e8bd8fbfe86f746e7 (Commit #6815600 and lower)  Sorry for the inconvinence.
+I did not catch this mistake until this submission.

 To view the prototype, please use this URL: [https://morganp219.github.io/SocialMediaManager/index.html](https://morganp219.github.io/SocialMediaManager/)

 Logins: